 Spektral Quartet actively pursues a vivid conversation between exhilarating works of the traditional canon and those written this decade, this year, or this week.
-With its most recent album described by Gramophone as “highly-interactive, creative and collaborative...unlike anything its intended audience—or anyone else—has ever heard,” Spektral is known for creating seamless connections across centuries, drawing in the listener with charismatic deliveries, interactive concert formats, an up-close atmosphere, and bold, inquisitive programming.
+With the New York Times writing that “they have everything: a supreme technical command that seems to come easily, a capacity to make complicated music clear, and, most notably...an ability to cast a magic spell”, Spektral is known for creating seamless connections across centuries, drawing in the listener with charismatic deliveries, interactive concert formats, an up-close atmosphere, and bold, inquisitive programming.

-Daniel Pesca, pianist and composer, is both a passionate advocate for new music and a committed performer of the chamber music repertoire.
-He has shared the stage with many leading new music ensembles, including Ensemble Signal, the Slee Sinfonietta, Dal Niente, the Orchestra of the League of Composers, the Pittsburgh New Music Ensemble, and the Aspen Contemporary Ensemble.
-He has recently performed at the Library of Congress, the Kennedy Center, Columbia University’s Miller Theatre, June in Buffalo, and at festivals devoted to contemporary music in Spain, Italy, and Greece.
+Daniel Pesca, pianist and composer, is a passionate advocate for new music and a committed performer of the chamber music repertoire.
+Daniel has premiered over fifty solo and chamber works, many of which were composed for him.
+In the process, he has shared the stage with groups such as Ensemble Signal, Pittsburgh New Music Ensemble, Aspen Contemporary Ensemble, Imani Winds, and Ensemble Dal Niente.
+He has recently performed at the Library of Congress, the Kennedy Center, Columbia University’s Miller Theatre, June in Buffalo, and festivals in Spain, Italy, and Greece.

 This May, Daniel performs Bernstein’s Age of Anxiety with the University Symphony Orchestra here at UChicago.
 Among his past concerto credits are the Elliott Carter Double Concerto at Carnegie Hall, as well as solo appearances with the Orchestra of the League of Composers, the Slee Sinfonietta, the Eastman Wind Ensemble, and the Oberlin Sinfonietta.